sourcey/libsourcey/README.md

 * **Clean and readable code** — Modern C++ design principles have been adhered to throughout for clean and readable code.

-* **Networking layer** — A solid network layer is absolutely essential.
-The networking layer contains TCP, SSL and UDP socket implementations that combine `libuv` under the hood for blazing fast networking, and `openssl` for security and encryption.

-* **Media streaming and encoding** — The `av` library consists of thin wrappers around `FFmpeg` and `OpenCV` for media capture, encoding, recording, streaming, analysis and more.

-* **Easy install** — LibSourcey can be packaged as a `deb`, `rpm`, `tar.gz`, `zip` and many other formats with a [single command](https://sourcey.com/libsourcey/installation#building-packages) for straight forward distribution and integration.
+* **Easy packaging and installation** — LibSourcey can be compiled and installed on most platforms with `CMake`.
+For straight forward distribution and integration with existing projects the libraries be also packaged as a `deb`, `rpm`, `tar.gz`, `zip`, and more formats with a [single command](https://sourcey.com/libsourcey/installation#building-packages).

+* **Docker images** — Semantically versioned images are available on [Docker Hub](https://hub.docker.com/r/sourcey/libsourcey/).
+Just type `docker pull sourcey/libsourcey` to grab the latest.

+* **Solid networking layer** — At the core of LibSourcey is a solid and blazing fast networking layer build on `libuv` and `openssl` primitives, with TCP, SSL and UDP socket implementations.

 * **Web servers and clients** — A HTTP stack is provided that includes servers, clients, WebSockets, media streaming, file transfers, and authentication.
 The HTTP parser is based on the super-fast C code used by `nginx`.

+* **Media streaming and encoding** — The `av` library consists of thin wrappers around `FFmpeg` and `OpenCV` for media capture, encoding, recording, streaming, analysis and more.

 * **Realtime messaging** — LibSourcey aims to bridge the gap between desktop, mobile and web by providing performance oriented messaging solutions that work across all platforms.
     * **Socket.IO** — Socket.IO C++ client that supports the latest protocol revision 4 (>= 1.0).
 Read more about [Socket.IO](http://socket.io).